shubhamsalunkhe16/js-notes/03-conditionals-loops/README.md

 # Falsy & Truthy values

+- all values are `truthy` - `except falsy` values
 - A falsy value is a value that is considered `false` when encountered in a Boolean context

-- all values are `truthy` - `except falsy` values
+- eg.

 | Value      | Description                                                                                           |
 | ---------- | ----------------------------------------------------------------------------------------------------- |